UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-vec-add/README.md

 ### PIM Implementation

-The PIM (Processing In Memory) variant utilizes PIM architecture to perform element-wise addition of two vectors directly within the memory.
+The PIM variant is implemented using C++ and PIM architecture to perform element-wise addition of two vectors directly within the memory.
 The operation is defined as:

 For a detailed description of vector addition using PIM, you can refer to the specific PIM architecture documentation.